FCC Plans Net Neutrality Rollback For June 11; Senate Democrats Plan A Key Challenge

 After the FCC set the June date for the policy change, acting New York Attorney General Barbara Underwood issued a statement saying in part, "A free and open internet is critical to New York, and to our democracy.
 The repeal of net neutrality would allow internet service providers to put their profits before the consumers they serve and control what we see, do, and say online."

-The FCC adopted its Restoring Internet Freedom Order last December.
+The FCC adopted its Restoring Internet Freedom Order in December.
 Today, Chairman Ajit Pai, part of the Republican majority, said the new policy would end "the heavy-handed, utility-style regulation from 1934 of broadband Internet access service."

 "The Internet wasn't broken in 2015, when the prior FCC buckled to political pressure and imposed heavy-handed Title II rules on the Internet economy," Pai said in a statement Thursday.
 "It doesn't make sense to apply outdated rules from 1934 to the Internet, but that's exactly what the prior Administration did."